 If you’re freelancing, there are a few tools you’ll likely be asked to use at some point.
 It’s important to master them so you can use them in the most efficient way possible.

-- Skype — Skype is best known for its video conferencing capabilities.
+Skype is best known for its video conferencing capabilities.
 But you can do much more through the app.
 Skype allows messaging and voice calls for free to locations worldwide.
 You can even set up a local phone number in other countries or states.
 Skype should be perfect for freelancers, but Zoom has gained a lot of popularity as the remote video conferencing tool of choice recently.

 As a freelancer, you’ll probably find clients direct you to a project management platform, where team assignments are given.
 But you may not realize that you can use these tools for your own business.
 Input all your upcoming assignments, along with due dates, and you’ll find it much easier to stick to deadlines and prioritize work.
 As you land clients who don’t already use a content platform, you can even invite them over so they can add and manage the tasks you’re working on for them.
 Here are some of our favorite project management platforms to help you be more productive.